rogermle/inventory_app/README.md

    - Build command: `pip install -r requirements.txt`
    - Start command: `gunicorn app:app`
 6. **Wait for deployment to finish, then visit your Render URL!**

+### Blueprint Deploy (Infrastructure-as-Code)
+- This repo includes a `render.yaml` file for [Render Blueprints](https://render.com/docs/blueprint-spec), enabling infrastructure-as-code.
+- Render will automatically provision:
+  - A Python web service with Gunicorn
+  - A free PostgreSQL database
+  - All required environment variables
+- Any changes to `render.yaml` will sync with your Render Blueprint deployment.

+**Troubleshooting:**
+- If you see "No render.yaml found on main branch", make sure you have pushed `render.yaml` to your repository and selected the correct branch in Render.

 ---